 We require the applicant to provide adequate documentation to determine if the applicant's FAFSA includes discrepancies for the items that have been identified as subject to verification by the Department of Education.
-In addition to FAFSA data items identified by the Department of Education as subject to verification, we may also request additional documentation if we have income information (converted to U.S. dollars) from the lines of that form that correspond most closely to the income information reported on a U.S. income tax return.
+In addition to FAFSA data items identified by the Department of Education as subject to verification, we may also request additional documentation if we have reason to believe that any information on the application used to calculate the EFC is discrepant or inaccurate (or if any supporting documentation is discrepant or inaccurate) to resolve the conflicting information.